-Also of great consequence for the formulation of immigration and land policy was the onset of industrialization in the United States and Western Europe and the acceleration of technological change.
-Economic growth and the decrease in the cost of transoceanic transportation increased the propensity of Europeans to migrate to the New World (without having to indenture themselves), but also increased the relative desirability of the United States as their destination as compared to other countries in the hemisphere.39 These advances also spurred the growth of international trade, and increased the returns to the exploitation of the abundant land and natural resources in the New World.
+Also of great consequence for the formulation of immigration and land policy was the onset of industrialization in the U.S. and Western Europe and the acceleration of technological change.
+Economic growth and the decrease in the cost of trans-oceanic transportation increased the propensity of Europeans to migrate to the New World (without having to indenture themselves), but also increased the relative desirability of the U.S. as their destination, as compared to other countries in the hemisphere.39 These advances also spurred the growth of international trade, and increased the returns to the exploitation of the abundant land and natural resources in the New World.
 In so doing, they contributed to an increase in the value of land, a development that not only likely influenced the behavior of immigrants in countries where land was accessible, but also that of elites in countries where they exercised disproportionate political power.

 Although there were frequent changes in the precise details, overall there was remarkable continuity in the basic orientation of U.S. policies in favor of immigration and relatively easy access to land in small plots.
 At the national level, there were periodic calls for restrictions, but except for ending the international slave trade in 1808, those measures imposed in the name of public health, and those (after 1880) on Japanese and Chinese immigration, serious obstacles were not introduced until the 1920s.
-40 State policies differed substantially, however.
-Over the nineteenth century, those states new to the Union often sent abroad delegations or placed advertisements to attract immigrants to their environs, and highlighted liberal qualifications for residence and participation in local elections and commitments to public schools and other infrastructure of particular interest to poten
+State policies differed substantially, however.
+Over the nineteenth century, those states new to the Union often sent abroad delegations or placed advertisements to attract immigrants to their environs, and highlighted liberal qualifications for residence and participation in local elections and commitments to public schools and other infrastructure of particular interest to potential migrants.
+Later in the nineteenth century, however, concentrations of immigrants in industrial cities led some states (mostly in the northeast) to raise difficulties by introducing literacy tests for voting.
+Again, there seems a relation between labor scarcity and public policies toward immigrants.